idec-teams/2024_Evolution_Suisse/docs/project/results.md

 <figure markdown>
 ![Figure_positive_negative_selection](https://idec-teams.github.io/2024_Evolution_Suisse/img/result figures/E3_selection_V1.png)
-<figcaption> Figure X: Selection logic for SIAH1/2-dependent _gIII_ expression. (a) Split T7 RNAP subunits fused to ubiquitin or a canonical substrate of SIAH1/2.
+<figcaption> Figure 3: Selection logic for SIAH1/2-dependent _gIII_ expression. (a) Split T7 RNAP subunits fused to ubiquitin or a canonical substrate of SIAH1/2.
 The presence of E1, E2 and E3 (SIAH1/2) should lead to the assembly of the T7 RNAP subunits and thereby gIII transcription under the control of a T7 promoter. (b) Potential off-target effects of the evolved SIAH1/2 could be selected against by punishing spurious ubiquitination of a mock substrate by E3 ligase.
 In a new AP1neg plasmid, a mutated version of the C-term RNAP subunit that recognises a modified T7 promoter sequence [1] is fused to a mock substrate.
 A non-functional gIII (here, mock _gIII_) is placed under the control of the modified T7 promoter.
 Recognition and subsequent ubiquitination of the mock substrate by the evolved E3 ligase leads to the expression of mock _gIII_.
 Consequently, the phage offspring are not able to propagate further.
 Figure created with BioRender.com.
 </figcaption>
 </figure>